Soviet economic blockade of Lithuania: Restoration of independence

-On 7 February 1990, following the Soviet parliament's findings on the Molotov-Ribbentrop pact, Lithuania announced that the declaration that had had Lithuania join the USSR did not represent the will of Lithuanians and was therefore void.
-A month later, on 11 March, Lithuania became the first republic to restore its independence from the USSR.
+On 7 February 1990, following the Soviet parliament's findings on the Molotov–Ribbentrop pact, Lithuania announced that the declaration that had had Lithuania join the USSR did not represent the will of Lithuanians and was therefore void.
+A month later, on 11 March, Lithuania became the first republic to assert its independence from the USSR.
 The timing aimed to preempt the election of the president of the Soviet Union, scheduled on 15 March.
 When Vilnius sent an invitation to the Kremlin to begin negotiations related to the restoration of independence the next day, the Soviet leadership was infuriated.
 It demanded that the Lithuanian Supreme Council repeal the Act of the Re-Establishment of the State of Lithuania, but Lithuania rejected the request and its leader, Vytautas Landsbergis, appealed to the "democratic nations" to recognise the country's independence.
-Gorbachev later warned, in an attempt to dissuade Lithuania from secession, that if Lithuania were to do so, the Soviet Union would claim Vilnius and Klaipėda, which were not part of Lithuania prior to the Molotov-Ribbentrop pact.
+Gorbachev later warned, in an attempt to dissuade Lithuania from secession, that if Lithuania were to do so, the Soviet Union would claim Vilnius and Klaipėda, which were not part of Lithuania at the time the Molotov–Ribbentrop pact was signed.
 The theme would recur in Gorbachev's later speeches and in maps circulated among Byelorussian officials.

-Lithuanians argued that since Lithuania was independent due to the restoration act, negotiations could only happen based on international law, but the Soviets saw it as an attempt to secede, which they said was only subject to Union's regulations.
-As a result, the 3rd session of the Congress of People's Deputies ruled the act to be unconstitutional and declared any unilateral declarations of independence void until a law regulating secession was adopted.
+Lithuanians argued that since Lithuania claimed state continuity and since the Soviet occupation was illegal, the negotiations could only happen based on international law, but the Soviets saw it as an attempt to secede, which they said was only subject to Union's regulations.
+Article 72 of the 1977 Constitution did provide for the right of a Soviet republic to secede, but Soviet authorities were not intent at letting it happen so easily.
+The 3rd session of the Congress of People's Deputies ruled the independence declaration to be unconstitutional and declared any unilateral declarations of independence void until a law regulating secession was adopted.
 When it was passed on 3 April, the terms set in the document proved virtually impossible to implement.
-Landsbergis government promptly responded with a letter which asserted that the resolution of the Congress of People's Deputies was illegal and insisted on talks on equal footing between the USSR and Lithuania.
-In addition to that, a proposal by President George H. W. Bush to calm the situation by organising an independence referendum was firmly rejected by the Soviets.
+Landsbergis' government promptly responded with a letter which asserted that the resolution of the Congress of People's Deputies was illegal and insisted on talks on equal footing between the USSR and Lithuania.
+A proposal by President George H. W. Bush to calm the situation by organising an independence referendum was firmly rejected by the Soviets.